rclone/rclone/docs/content/amazonclouddrive.md

 Files this size or more will be downloaded via their "tempLink".
-This is to work around a problem with Amazon Drive which blocks downloads of files bigger than about 10GB.
-The default for this is 9GB which shouldn't need to be changed.
+This is to work around a problem with Amazon Drive which blocks downloads of files bigger than about 10 GiB.
+The default for this is 9 GiB which shouldn't need to be changed.

 To download files above this threshold, rclone requests a "tempLink"